Everyone has that one big business idea.

 So, before taking that leap and invest all your saving, its always good to ask for advice.
 This advice can come from friends or family that you trust and value their opinion, from a business adviser, or from a government agency.
 You can also do some market research to see if there is anyone else doing the same thing in other regions, and taking note of how successful their business is, or you could conduct a survey to find out if there is a demand for your product/service.

-Now, once you are satisfied that there is a need for your idea, there are other factors that you need to evaluate:
+Once you are satisfied that there is a need for your biz idea, there are other factors that you need to evaluate:

 Writing a business plan is great way to evaluate all these factors and assess any risks that may be involved, and here is where that business adviser can come in handy again to give you some tips on how to navigate the next stage in your journey.
 Your bank manager, is also another person you can approach to give you some realistic financial advice.